nishtha-sood/audio-annotation-qa-simulator/README.md

 # Audio Annotation QA Simulator
 ### Portfolio Project — Nishtha Sood

-A production-grade simulation of an **annotation quality assurance pipeline** for audio content — directly replicating the workflows used by ML/AI-driven platforms like Spotify's Annotation Platform Ops team.
+A production-grade simulation of an **annotation quality assurance pipeline** for audio content.

 ---